Kimescha/zk-DMARC/README.md

 Metadata Entropy: The system reduces the "Information Surprise" of a report from full metadata (IP/Time/Subject) to a single policy attestation bit.

-Proof Size: Regardless of the email size, the resulting proof remains a constant ~400 bytes, ensuring massive network efficiency for aggregate reporting.
+Proof Size: Regardless of the email size, the resulting proof remains a constant (approximately) 400 bytes, ensuring massive network efficiency for aggregate reporting.

 Soundness: It is computationally infeasible for a malicious actor to forge a passing DMARC proof without possessing a validly signed DKIM header from the target domain.

-Latency: Proving is performed asynchronously ($O(N \log N)$), ensuring zero impact on the critical path of email delivery.
+Latency: Proving is performed asynchronously (O(N \log N)), ensuring zero impact on the critical path of email delivery.

 **(The system still needs enhancements.)**